vincentyang1998/vincentyang1998.github.io/index.md

 I am a Ph.D. student in Accounting at the Ohio State University.
 I received a Master's degree in Finance from Universtiy of Rochester and served as Research Assistant and Academic Tutor in Investment, Financial Statement Analysis and Valuation, Options and Futures with Python courses.

-Prior to my graduate studies, I held the role of Forensic Due Diligence Analyst at a consulting firm, engaging in projects ranging from short-selling investigations to PE buy-side due diligences.
+Prior to my graduate studies, I held the role of Forensic Due Diligence Analyst, engaging in projects ranging from short-selling investigations to PE buy-side due diligences.
 In addition, I interned in FP&A roles at GE, Bosch, and Vanke.

 ---

-## Academic Background
+## Education

-- **2029** Ph.D. in Accounting, The Ohio State University - Fisher College of Business
+- Ph.D. in Accounting, The Ohio State University - Fisher College of Business
-- **2023** MSc in Finance (STEM), University of Rochester - Simon Business School
+- MSc in Finance (STEM), University of Rochester - Simon Business School

 ---